 The future of chat moderation

-- AI will handle instant spam filtering, keyword flagging, and basic moderation tasks.
+- AI handles instant spam filtering, keyword flagging, and basic moderation.

-- Human moderators will focus on engagement, de-escalation, and nuanced decision-making.
+- Human moderators manage engagement, empathy, and complex decisions.

-- Community policies will keep evolving based on data from AI reports and human insights.
+- Community policies evolve based on combined AI data and human insight.

 Final thoughts